CSCfi/mlflow-openshift/docs/USER_GUIDE.md

 ![Increase pod](pics/increase_pod.jpg)

 Model can now be queried with http request.
-Copy your models pod address from Rahti and open example notebook.   from examples directory.
+Copy your models pod address from Rahti and paste it to example notebook [**MLflow Wine - inference example**](../examples/02_MLflow-Wine-inference-example.ipynb).
 ![Copy your model url](pics/copy_url.jpg)

 ---